sriramdasbalaji/VSTS-DevOps-Labs/python/readme.md

 ## Overview

-**Python** is a server-side scripting language, and a powerful tool for making dynamic and interactive Web pages.
+**Python** is a server-side scripting language and a powerful tool for making dynamic and interactive web pages.

 This lab shows how to deploy **Python** application with [Django](https://www.djangoproject.com/) framework to **Azure App** service using **Visual Studio Team Services**.

 ## Pre-requisites

-1. **Microsoft Azure Account:**  You need a valid and active azure account for the labs
+1. **Microsoft Azure Account:**  You need a valid and active azure account for the lab

  2. You need a **Visual Studio Team Services Account** and [Personal Access Token](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)

 ## Setting Up the VSTS Project

- 1. Use <a href="https://vstsdemogenerator.azurewebsites.net" target="_blank">VSTS Demo Data Generator</a> to provision a Python project on your VSTS account.
+ 1. Use <a href="http://vstsdemobuildertest.azurewebsites.net " target="_blank">VSTS Demo Generator</a> to provision a Python project on your VSTS account.

     <img src="images/vsts_demo.png">